 In case you havent noticed, zombies are cool.
 In a video produced by TEDEd, the neuroscientists Tim Verstynen and Brad Voytek took a light-hearted look at zombies.

-Verstynen and Voytek have identified nine traits in zombies.
+Verstynen and Voytek have in zombies.
 They examined how the traits relate back to the brain.
 I want to look at these traits in the context of the zombie learner to see if we can extend them to the metaphor.

 1) Impulse-Reactive Aggression